declanmillar/x-tt-analysis/README.md

-# Apsis
+# Acolyte

+Analyse Characteristics Of Leptonically decaYing Ttbar Events

-Code to analyse top pair production events  [Delphes](https://cp3.irmp.ucl.ac.be/projects/delphes).
+Code to analyse top pair production events following processing by [Delphes](https://cp3.irmp.ucl.ac.be/projects/delphes).

 The input is stored in a `std::vector` of `std::tuple` with number of entries equal to the number of separate event files: `{string event_file, int proc_id}`.